yangsu01/funance_blog/blogs/13-black-scholes/black-scholes.md

 C(S, T) = \text{max}(S-K, 0) \enspace (8)
 $$

-**tl;dr**: The boundary conditions basically says: the call option is worthless if the stock is worthless, and that as the stock price grows, call is likely to be exercised where its value will be $S-K$ (remember the **payoff diagram** of a long call).
-The initial condition says: at maturity $t=T$, the option will be worth $S-K$ if the stock price exceeds the exercise price, or 0 if the stock price is below the exercise price.
-Since its easier to calculate the options price at maturity, we are actually working backwards in time.
-This is why $(T- t)$, or 'time until maturity' is used.
+**tl;dr**: The boundary conditions say that the call option is worthless if the stock is worthless, and that as the stock price grows, the call is likely to be exercised where its value will be $S-K$ (remember the **payoff diagram** of a long call).

 Solving the Black-Scholes PDE for a European Call, we get: